Up with People at the Super Bowl

 The Super Bowl is the annual championship game of the National Football League (NFL).
 The organization Up with People performed in five Super Bowl halftime shows (headlining four of them), and additionally performed in one Super Bowl pre-game show.
 In addition, in one of the years that they performed as the halftime headliners, Up with People accompanied Tom Sullivan in performing "The Star-Spangled Banner" (the national anthem of the United States) before the game.
 Up with People has performed in more Super Bowl halftime shows and had more overall Super Bowl performances than any other act.

-Up with People's halftime appearances took place during an era in which Super Bowl halftime shows differed from the large-name performer-headlined performances of more recent Super Bowls.
+Up with People's halftime appearances took place during an era in which Super Bowl halftime shows differed from the major-name performer headlined performances of more recent Super Bowls.
 Prior to the 1993 Super Bowl XXVII halftime show, Super Bowl halftime shows were more in line with college football halftime shows, often featuring performances by marching bands and local performers.
 Among the shows of this era were also performances produced by such groups as The Walt Disney Company, Air Force Entertainment (Tops In Blue), and Radio City Productions.
-Shows occasionally featured prominent names in entertainment, but were not centered upon the catalogues of famous headliners in the vein that more modern halftime shows have been.
+Shows occasionally featured prominent names in entertainment, but were not centered upon the catalogues of famous headliners in the vein of more modern halftime shows.

 Retrospective looks by entertainment critics have given an overwhelmingly negative reception to the Super Bowl performances of Up with People.